If you’re planning to discover the top places to visit in Romania, check our tours on www.uncover-romania-tours.com

 Enclosed by peaks over 2,200 meters high, these two glacial lakes (iezerele) from Cindrel Mountains are the perfect reward for the tired hiker.
 Located above 1,900 meters, between the peaks Cindrel and Frumoasa, Iezerul Mare and Iezerul Mic are the only glacial lakes of this mountain.

 The highest group of the Carpathians, with hundreds of peaks over 2,000 meters, Fagaras Mountains are the top destination for many hikers in search of challenging experiences.
-But always double-check the weather forecast before planning a hike here.
+Always double-check the weather forecast before planning a hike here.
 With an annual medium temperature of -2 Celsius on its ridge and a high risk of avalanches in wintertime, Fagaras can turn into a dangerous destination if you go unprepared.

 Hasmas Mountain is one of the spectacular corners of the Eastern Carpathians, a perfect destination for hikes any time of the year as their lower altitude – under 2,000 meters – makes it easier to manage even in winter.
 You can take day trips from the small town of Balan to Piatra Singuratica or Hasmasu Mare, or you can embark on a longer hike until Bicaz Gorges and Red Lake.

 Piatra Craiului National Park is a must for all hikers who wish to explore the Carpathian chain.
-Both challenging and accessible, with many trail options from the easiest to the most difficult, this protected area conserves 35 world unique species of invertebrates, over 200 species of butterflies, more than 100 bird species, and over 40% of the mammal species from Romania.
+This protected area conserves 35 world unique species of invertebrates, over 200 species of butterflies, more than 100 bird species, and over 40% of the mammal species from Romania.
+It’s both challenging and accessible, with many trail options from the easiest to the most difficult.